-But with 2% back on everything you can’t go wrong!
+But with 2% back on everything, you can’t go wrong!

-Even for those looking to get a high-rate cashback card, the Citi Double Cash card offers more than any other flat rate card on the market.
+Even for those looking to get a high-rate cashback card, the Citi Double Cash card offers more than any other flat-rate card on the market.

-You do not get any real sign-up perks with the Citi Double Cash card.
+You do not get any real sign-up perks with a Citi Double Cash card.
 It is all about that flat 2% rate, which was introduced as an industry-first to beat out all the competing cashback reward cards.

 Also, this is a card that works for both people with moderate and excellent credit status.
-The APR you get could be 12.99%, 17.99% or 22.99% depending on your creditworthiness.
+DEPENDING ON YOUR CREDITWORTHINESS, the APR you get could be 12.99%, 17.99%, or 22.99%.

 This card is perfect for those who do most of their traveling and spending in the US.

-You get 2% cashback on transactions with participating airlines, car rental services and hotels.
+You get 2% cashback on transactions with participating airlines, car rental services, and hotels.
 Everything else nets you a 1% cashback reward.

 Comes with a $99 annual fee.

 They have a complex rewards program.
-Instead of basic reward points or ‘miles’ you actually get Starpoints.
+Instead of basic reward points or miles, you actually get Starpoints.
 They have a lot of ways you can redeem these points too!

 Starpoints are worth roughly 2.4 cents each.
 They can be transferred at a 1:1 rate to a lot of different airlines.
-If you’re in a different country, you won’t have any foreign transaction fee to cover.
-Even better, if you do the points transfer you’ll score 5,000 points on top of every 20,000 Starpoints that get transferred.
+If you’re in a different country, you won’t have any foreign transaction fees to cover.
+Even better, if you do the points transfer, you’ll score 5,000 points on top of every 20,000 Starpoints that get transferred.
 So you can do this amount in each transfer and get a 25% multiplier on all your rewards!

 If you choose to redeem your Starpoints at a qualifying hotel, here are your current options: